Event Guide

 Competitors who withdraw after the entry closing date will be subject to a fine.
 Should a withdrawal be accompanied with a valid doctor’s note, no fine will be given.

-Competitor withdrawals must be made by a competitor’s athletic union or student’s union by emailing Alice Robinson.
+Competitor withdrawals must be made by a competitor’s athletic union or student’s union by emailing Olivia Hellas.

 Withdrawals before the stage 1 entry deadline will not be charged the entry fee or be fined.

-Class B & C Competitors (as shown on the competitor entry list when published):
+Class B Competitors (as shown on the competitor entry list when published):

-Should competitors in this category not want to compete in the Class B & C Category, they must withdraw by 5pm on Monday 23rd May 2022 to receive a refund on their entry.
-Competitors in this category who do not withdraw before 5pm on Monday 23rd May 2022 and do not attend weigh in, will be charged the entry fee and will be fined £90 which will be charged after the event to the competitor’s athletic union.
+Should competitors in this category not want to compete in the Class B Category, they must withdraw by 5pm on Monday 23rd January 2023 to receive a refund on their entry.
+Competitors in this category who do not withdraw before 5pm on Monday 23rd January 2023 and do not attend weigh in, will be charged the entry fee and will be fined £90 which will be charged after the event to the competitor’s athletic union.

 Should a withdrawal be accompanied with a valid doctor’s note, no fine will be given.